lukacu/docker-frpc/README.md

 other containers and will reconfigure the FRP client if changes occur.

 The container will detect containers that have the label `frp.enabled` set to "true".
 It will then scan through their published ports and look for ports that are configured using labels.
-The `fpr.<port>` label should be set to either "tcp" or "http" to indicate the type of connection.
+The `fpr.<port>` label should be set to "tcp", "http" or "stcp" to indicate the type of connection.

 For HTTP connections the follwing configuration can be set:

  * `fpr.<port>.http.subdomain` - a subdomain to use (the super-domain is set in FRP server configuration)
  * `fpr.<port>.http.domains` - custom domains to use, comma separated